Work bee till late at night

 The fear of the consequences

-But why, despite such obvious disadvantages, do many people have problems showing others their limits with a clear "no"?
-The answer is obvious: it almost always has consequences to deny other people a wish or a request.
+But why, despite such obvious disadvantages, do many people have problems showing others their limits with a clear “no”?
+The answer is obvious: it almost always has consequences to refuse other people's wishes or requests.
 The other one could get angry.
 Or be hurt.

-And especially in everyday working life, it can be particularly uncomfortable, if one offends colleagues.
-Not to mention the boss, where a "no", so the fear, can quickly become a career killer.
-Not a few people prefer to take the path of least resistance and do what is expected of them.
-As a result, they avoid conflict, even receive recognition and praise for their efforts, and the person who is relieved is happy.
+And it can be particularly uncomfortable in everyday professional life to offend colleagues.
+Not to mention the boss, with whom a “no”, so afraid, can quickly become a career killer.
+Quite a few people prefer to take the path of least resistance and do what is expected of them.
+In doing so, they avoid conflicts, even receive recognition and praise for their efforts, and the person relieved is happy.

 Whoever is right to do it all to oneself is wrong!

-But that can take a bitter revenge: Anyone who always tries to make it right for others, soon no longer manages to cope well with its actual tasks.
-In addition, the others quickly get used to the fact that the yes-Sager always does everything and rely on it.
-As time passes, it becomes increasingly difficult to even say "no".
+But that can take a vengeance: Anyone who tries to please others will soon no longer be able to do their actual job well.
+In addition, the others quickly get used to the fact that the yes-man always does everything and rely on it.
+So over time it becomes more and more difficult to say “no”.

 But nobody manages to do everything satisfactorily and that is exactly the problem.
 After all, according to a recent study by the RespectResearchGroup at the University of Hamburg, people have certain ideas about how competent and respectable people should be: namely trustworthy, reliable and fair.

-Said study by Niels van Quaquebeke and Felix Brodbeck with the title "Development and first validation of two instruments for recording executive categorization in German-speaking countries" was published by 2008 in the "Zeitschrift für Arbeits- und Organisationspsychologie".
-She also points out: If you agree to take on a task and then fail to do so because of time constraints, bosses and colleagues are often more disappointed than if they had immediately declined.
+Said study by Niels van Quaquebeke and Felix Brodbeck with the title “Development and first validation of two instruments for recording managerial categorization in German-speaking countries” was published in 2008 in the “Journal for Work and Organizational Psychology”.
+It also shows that those who agree to take on a task and then fail to do so due to lack of time often disappoint bosses and colleagues more than if they had immediately refused.

 The sound makes the music

-- No Lazy Excuses: "I would like to do that for you, but actually I have to ..."
-If you respond to a request like that, you are guaranteed to annoy the other.
-Because he does not know whether you have time or not and at the same time realizes that you just want to talk himself out.
-It's better to be open and honest right away that you do not have time - it's this consistency that the other will understand and respect.
+- No Lazy Excuses: "I would like to do this for you, but actually I still have to ..."
+If you respond to a request like this, you are guaranteed to annoy the other person.
+Because he doesn't know whether you have time or not and at the same time realizes that you just want to talk yourself out.
+Better openly and honestly admit that you don't have time - this is exactly the consequence that others will understand and respect.

-- Well justified is already half won: Make it clear that you are not simply making a request arbitrarily, but that you have a good reason for your "no." For example, show your boss how busy your schedule is, or pin down the negative consequences your revision could have on the company.
-Do not fall into a lament, but remain objective.
-If you show that your "no" is well considered, this will also signal your boss's responsible actions.
-You can score with it.
+- Well justified is already half won: Make it clear that you are not simply refusing a request arbitrarily, but that you have a good reason for your “no”.
+For example, show your boss how busy your schedule is, or use numbers to show what negative consequences your revision could have for the company.
+Do not fall into whining, but remain factual.
+If you show in this way that your "No" has been well considered, this also signals your boss to act responsibly.
+So you can score.

-- Do not let the barrel overflow: Especially who says "yes" constantly, runs the risk of reacting to excessive demands at some point.
-Instead of saying "no", you suddenly become aggressive.
-Chefs and colleagues, who are used to it differently, are annoyed by that because they did not expect it.
-It is therefore better to signal in good time "to this point and not further", so that the other knows immediately where your limits are.
-And even in the greatest stress you should renounce allegations like: "you always with your exaggerated demands ..." - the other probably does not know that he has overtaxed you all the time.
+- Do not let the barrel overflow: Anyone who says “yes” all the time runs the risk of reacting incorrectly at some point before being overwhelmed.
+Instead of saying "no" factually, you suddenly become aggressive.
+Bosses and colleagues who are used to it differently are mostly upset because they didn't expect it.
+It is therefore better to signal in good time “Up to here and no further” so that the other person knows immediately where your limits are.
+And even in the greatest stress, you should refrain from accusations such as: "You always with your exaggerated demands ..." - the other person probably does not even know that he overwhelmed you all the time.

 - Analyze exactly why you are overwhelmed: You feel overwhelmed by a request - but what bothers you exactly?
 Find out what makes you feel stressed and unable to stay calm.
 Maybe you're putting yourself under pressure or your time management is just bad.
 Maybe you find the suggestion of your boss or college completely absurd.
 In this case, clarify why this is required of you.
 Maybe you will find a better way together.